jzombie/rich-cms/md-content/Chapter 2.md

 I challenged the doctor's opinion.
 I had the right to do so, I was the child's father.
 I, too, reached a decision, and rendered an opinion, but I expressed the opinion silently, in the secrecy of my own heart.
 I decided that my son would hear and speak.
 Nature could send me a child without ears, but Nature could not induce me to accept the reality of the affliction.

 In my own mind I knew that my son would hear and speak.
 How?
 I was sure there must be a way, and I knew I would find it.
-I thought of teh words of the immortal Emerson, "The whole course of things goes to teach us faith.
+I thought of the words of the immortal Emerson, "The whole course of things goes to teach us faith.
 We need only obey.

 There is guidance for each of us, and by lowly listening, we shall hear the right word."